 This tip is very important, because it will help guide you on:

 - Where to find each kitchen (food booth at Epcot)

 - What time the holiday activities will start

 - Information regarding speakers, performers, and other special Disney guests

-Hipster Power Tip: Do the popular attractions in Future World first such as Soarin Around the World and Test track in the first part of the day, then head over to World Showcase to enjoy the other holiday treats.
+Hipster Power Tip: Do the popular attractions first such as Soarin Around the World and Test track in the first part of the day, then head over to World Showcase to enjoy the other holiday treats.

 Festival Passports are free and available all over Epcot.
 The passport is a booklet that allows you to personalize it with your name, country, date issued, and date of completion.

 It also includes the locations of the cookie trail, detailed food booth dishes, merchandise options, and Epcot Processional information.

 Stickers are also included for you to mark off which booth you’ve visited.